 What if your driver is only taking positive action behind the wheel in an effort to appease the technology?

-Since in-vehicle telematics records what a driver is doing in the car while the device is on, drivers may make decisions necessary in avoiding on-the-job vehicle incidents that aren’t part of their normal off the clock driving behavior, strictly to appease their in-vehicle telematics.
+Since in-vehicle telematics records what a driver is doing in the car while the device is on, drivers may make decisions necessary in avoiding on-the-job vehicle incidents that aren’t part of their normal off-the-clock driving behavior, strictly to appease their in-vehicle telematics.

-You could have a chronic speeder as part of your fleet and never know due to their on the clock in-vehicle telematics performance.
+You could have a chronic speeder as part of your fleet and never know due to their on-the-clock in-vehicle telematics performance.
 Consider the lengths as well, including unintentionally partaking in risky but unrecorded behavior, your drivers may take to avoid having their driving register as faulty or dangerous.

 Jammed GPS Signals